 In some cases, you might need to switch this optimization off when importing your Meshes.
-For example, if you intentionally have duplicate vertices which occupy the same position in your Mesh, you may prefer to use scripting to read or manipulate the individual vertex or triangle data.
+For example, if you intentionally have duplicate vertices which occupy the same position in your Mesh, you may prefer to use scripting to read or manipulate the individual vertex and triangle data.

 |Import Visibility||Import the FBX settings that define whether or not MeshRenderer componentsA functional part of a GameObject.
 A GameObject can contain any number of components.
 Unity has many built-in components, and you can create your own by writing scripts that inherit from MonoBehaviour.
 More info